Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Introduction

 Fortunately, there is no direct observational evidence that the tidal disruption extends to the inner regions of the SMC.
 It is thus possible to reconcile the observations of extended disruption and long line-of-sight depth previously mentioned with equilibrium mass modelling by hypothesising that the SMC is composed of a bound remnant surrounded by an extended field of tidal debris.
-The key to successfully model the galaxy's remnant then resides in the removal of the debris.
+This bound remnant is not intended as a classical stellar bulge, but rather as the ensemble of all matter (dark matter, stars and gas) still bound by the SMC self-gravity.
+Due to the SMC being a dark matter dominated system, we expect this bound remnant to be dominated by the dark matter distribution and exhibit a roughly spherical shape.
+This would be the case even if the SMC possessed gaseous and stellar discs in its past as such structures don't survive tidal stirring and evolve into spherical distributions \citep[i.e.][and references therein]{2013ApJ...764L..29K}.
+The key to successfully model the galaxy’s remnant then resides in the removal of the debris along the line of sight to the centre of the SMC that can contaminate the inner stellar kinematics \citep[i.e][]{2007MNRAS.378..353K}.

-In this paper, we combine the unprecedented kinematic sample of ${\sim}6000$ SMC stars from \citet{2020MNRAS.495...98D}, that includes line of sight velocities and proper motions, with the Jeans modeling code \textsc{GravSphere}\footnote{Available here: https://github.com/justinread/gravsphere} \citep{2017MNRAS.471.4541R,2018MNRAS.481..860R,2020MNRAS.498..144G,2021MNRAS.505.5686C} to produce a new mass model of the SMC.
+In this paper, we combine the unprecedented kinematic sample of ${\sim}6000$ SMC stars from \citet{2020MNRAS.495...98D}, which includes line of sight velocities and proper motions, with the Jeans modeling code \textsc{GravSphere}\footnote{Available here: https://github.com/justinread/gravsphere} \citep{2017MNRAS.471.4541R,2018MNRAS.481..860R,2020MNRAS.498..144G,2021MNRAS.505.5686C} to produce a new mass model of the SMC.
 We assume that the SMC's tidal disruption is not complete, such that the central bound region of the galaxy can be modelled assuming pseudo-dynamic equilibrium.
-We use a new binning module for \textsc{GravSphere} called the \textsc{binulator} \citep{2021MNRAS.505.5686C} to successfully remove tidally unbound stars.
-To test these key assumptions, we apply our method to mock data for a severely disrupting SMC, showing that even in this extreme case, we are able to correctly infer the stellar velocity anisotropy and inner Dark Matter density within our 95\% confidence intervals.
-We use our new dynamical model to test Dark Matter heating models and constrain the pre-infall mass of the SMC.
-We discuss whether the SMC is a promising target for Dark Matter annihilation and/or decay searches \citep[e.g.][]{2016PhRvD..93f2004C}.
+We use a new binning module for \textsc{GravSphere} called the \textsc{binulator} \citep{2021MNRAS.505.5686C} to successfully remove contaminating, tidally unbound, stars along the line of sight to the SMC.
+To test our method, we apply the \textsc{binulator} and \textsc{GravSphere} to mock data for a severely disrupting SMC, showing that even in this extreme case, we are able to correctly infer the stellar velocity anisotropy and inner dark matter density within our 95\% confidence intervals.
+We then apply \textsc{binulator} and \textsc{GravSphere} to the real SMC data to constrain the dark matter mass profile of the SMC, its pre-infall mass and to test dark matter heating models.
+We also determine whether the SMC is a promising target for dark matter annihilation and/or decay searches \citep[e.g.][]{2016PhRvD..93f2004C}.

 This paper is organised as follows.
 In \S\ref{data}, we present the data used for the mass model.
 In \S\ref{modeling}, we discuss the \textsc{GravSphere}+\textsc{binulator} mass modelling method.
 In \S\ref{res}, we present our results which we discuss in \S\ref{discussion}.
 Finally, we present our conclusions in \S\ref{conclusions}.